 What about business that results from an idea?

 I had lunch with Andrew recently, and he didn’t give me a referral, but he gave me an idea that I have been able to monetize.
 But that idea wouldn’t have been shared with me if I didn’t have my relationship with Andrew through this chapter.
-Now he gets credit for the money related to that idea I implemented.
+Now he gets credit for the money related to the implementation of the idea that he originated.

 Seth referred me to a company and we built their website.
-Another company saw the site we built and loved it.
-We just closed a deal with them.
-Since we would have never built the original site without the referral to Seth; we would have probably not built the site for the other company, so that closed business gets credited to Seth.
+Another company saw the site we built and loved it; and we closed a deal with them.
+Since we would have never built the original site without the referral to Seth; we would probably have not built the site for the other company, so that closed business gets credited to Seth.

 So when do you use BNI Other?